 “I’ve always received positive encouragement.
 I’ve not experienced anything in a negative way.
 It is just not an issue at Rolton.

 “Sometimes you will turn up at a building site and someone will say something like ‘Oh you are female, I wasn’t expecting to see you’ or ‘it’s nice to see a female in the field’, but there’s no negativity attached to it or concern that we can’t do our jobs.”

 Her 27-year-old colleague, Clarke, went to an all-girls school where practical subjects were not a large focus but, having found she enjoyed maths-based subjects, decided she wanted to do an engineering degree.

-“I wasn’t really pushing to do a Masters,” explains Clarke, who studied for a Bachelor’s degree in engineering and civil engineering in Ireland.
+“I wasn’t really pushing to do a Masters,” explains Clarke, who studied for a Bachelor’s degree in engineering and civil engineering in the UK.

 “So instead I got a job in the planning department at Cambridge Council.